ekwan/PyPlate/README.md

 ### Building documentation

-Documenation can be by executing `make docs`.
+Documentation can be built by executing `make docs`.
 The resulting documentation will be in the `docs` folder.

+### Running tests

+Tests can be run by executing `pytest`.
 ## License

 Licensed under the Apache License, Version 2.0 (the "License")